 - When choosing a typeface, consider what you want that typeface to “say” in the context of your project.
 One of the main reasons to choose a particular font is to convey a message, emotion, or make some kind of statement.
 For example, would you describe a particular typeface as loud or quiet?
 Basic or fancy?
 Complex or simple?
 Organic or geometric?
 Explore these associations and see if they can help you decide.
 Which of the following options do you think would be the best choice here for “Flowers By Irene”?

 - It’s a good rule of thumb to use a maximum of two fonts in any project, unless there’s a very clear and compelling reason to use more.

 - Beware—there are a lot of very bad free typefaces out there.
 Make sure you’re choosing from a decent set of options so that you don’t end up battling with a font that simply isn’t very good.
 Google Fonts is a reputable place to start.

 Finally, remember that keeping things simple is pretty much always a recipe for success.
 One way to simplify is to choose just one font for a project, and create variety by using different “weights” of that font.
 For example, we could use Helvetica Bold for headings and Helvetica Regular for body text.
 Using this kind of approach, you’re pretty much guaranteed to achieve a harmonious result.

 One of the twentieth century’s great designers, Massimo Vignelli, famously used only six typefaces in all his work: Garamond, Bodoni, Century, Futura, Times, and Helvetica.
-Vignelli explains his approach in The Vignelli Canon (it’s available for free).
+Vignelli explains his approach in The Vignelli Canon.